Major Biometric Casework: Golden State Killer and Clearview AI

 On algorithmic reliability, the US NIST FRVT programme has provided the most systematic public benchmarking.
 FRVT Part 3 (Demographic Effects, 2019) found statistically significant false-positive rate disparities across demographic groups in most tested algorithms, with false-positive rates for Black women up to 100 times higher than for White men in some vendors' systems.
 This finding has been cited in US federal and state pre-trial Daubert hearings to challenge the reliability of specific vendor outputs.

 In New Jersey v.
-Arteaga (Superior Court, 2021), a pre-trial challenge to facial recognition evidence produced by Amazon Rekognition was granted; the court excluded the evidence after finding that the prosecution had not established the algorithm's validated error rate for the specific demographic group of the suspect.
+Arteaga (Appellate Division, 2023), a challenge to facial recognition evidence was partially successful; the appellate court reversed the lower court's denial of discovery and remanded, holding that the defendant was entitled to detailed information about the NYPD facial recognition system used to identify him, including source code and error rates.
 In the UK, the Court of Appeal in R v.
 Atkins and Atkins (2009) had addressed facial mapping evidence (a different, pre-deep-learning methodology) and held that such evidence was admissible but required careful judicial direction about its limitations.
 The arrival of deep-learning facial recognition systems has led the Crown Prosecution Service to issue supplementary guidance in 2023 noting that AI-generated facial recognition outputs should be treated as investigative tools requiring human corroboration, not standalone identification evidence.

 The legal frameworks governing biometric data have diverged significantly across jurisdictions in the period from 2018 to 2024.